aspose-diagram/Aspose.Diagram-Documentation/german/pythonjava/developer-guide/working-with-pages/format-visio-pages/_index.de.md

 weight: 40
 url: /de/python-java/format-visio-pages/
 ---
-Aspose.Diagram für Python über Java API ermöglicht es Entwicklern, Seiten einer Visio Diagram-Datei zu formatieren.
-Das Anwenden von Stylesheets ist eine solche Methode zum Formatieren von Visio-Seiten.
+Aspose.Diagram for Python via Java API allows developers to format pages of a Visio Diagram file.
+Applying Stylesheets is one such method to format Visio pages.

 ## **Wenden Sie Stylesheets auf die Seite Visio an**
-Aspose.Diagram für Python über Java Mit API können Sie eine Visio-Seite mithilfe von Stylesheets formatieren.
-Sie können ein Stylesheet definieren und es der Stylesheet-Sammlung des Dokuments Visio hinzufügen.
-Mit der Methode `applyStyle` der Klasse `Page` können Sie das definierte Stylesheet auf die Seite anwenden, wie im folgenden Codebeispiel gezeigt.
+Aspose.Diagram for Python via Java API lets you format a Visio page using Stylesheets.
+You can define a stylesheet and add it to the Visio document's stylesheet collection.
+The `applyStyle` method of `Page` class lets you apply the defined stylesheet to the page as shown in the following code sample.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Pages-ApplyStyleToVisioDiagramPage.py" >}}